Aliases for F2RL3 Gene

 GeneCards Summary for F2RL3 Gene

 F2RL3 (F2R Like Thrombin Or Trypsin Receptor 3) is a Protein Coding gene.
 Diseases associated with F2RL3 include Asthma and Lung Cancer.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are Complement and coagulation cascades and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and thrombin-activated receptor activity.
 An important paralog of this gene is F2RL1.

 UniProtKB/Swiss-Prot Summary for F2RL3 Gene